jlacasa/mixed-models-spring25/content/2-lesson.md

 \rho & 1 & \rho \\
 \rho^2 & \rho & 1\end{bmatrix}.$$

+Note that we are still affecting the $$\mathbf{G}$$ matrix, not the $$\mathbf{R}$$ matrix.
+This difference may affect inference, especially for non-normal responses (not the case yet).
+This is a more advanced topic - see Stroup et al. (2024) for more discussions on G-side versus R-side correlations.

 {% include figure.html img="day2/designs_repeated.PNG" alt="" caption="Figure 4.
 Schematic diagram of a Randomized Complete Block Design with Repeated Measures" width="100%" %}